Asymptotic decomposition of solutions to parabolic equations with a random microstructure

 In Section \ref{sect:formal_exp} we give the formal expansion $\cE^\eps$ of $u^\eps$.
 Formally we define the function $\cE^\eps$ such that

-converges in a suitable space to some non trivial and random limit $q^0$.
-The major result of this section is given by Propositions \ref{prop:formal_exp_al<2} and \ref{prop:dev_al}.
-To sum up, this formal expansion of $u^\eps$ gives the sequences of constants $\aeffk$ and $\urmak$ and of smooth functions $v^k$ and $u^k$.
-Note that the functions $w^k$ in the definition of $v^k$ will be left as \textit{free parameters} in this first part.
-The rest $R^\eps$ contains with large parameters (as $\eps$ tends to zero), both in its dynamics and, for $\al > 2$, in its initial condition \eqref{eq:init_cond_R_eps}.
-Therefore $R^\eps$ is split into five terms $R^\eps = r^\eps +\check r^\eps + \hat r^\eps + \widetilde r^\eps + \rho^\eps + $ such that: \begin{itemize} \item The dynamics of $r^\eps$ contains a large martingale term with a power $\eps^{1-\al}$ if $\al < 2$ and $\eps^{-1}$ if $\al > 2$. \item $\check r^\eps$ appears only for $\al < 2$ and converges to $q^0$ (see Proposition~\ref{prop:weak_conv_al<2}). \item $\hat r^\eps$ (resp. $ \widetilde r^\eps$) converges in a weak (resp. strong) topology to zero. \item The last term $\rho^\eps$ deals with the initial condition on $R^\eps$ and contains large order terms when $\al > 2$. \end{itemize} Let us emphasize that in this section the dimension $d$ plays no role and some terms in $\cE^\eps$ may be negligible depending on the value of $\al$.
+converges in law in a suitable functional space to some non trivial and random limit $q^0$.
+The main result of this section is given by Propositions \ref{prop:formal_exp_al<2} and \ref{prop:dev_al}.
+Constructing the formal expansion of $u^\eps$ gives rise to the sequences of deterministic constants $\aeffk$ and $\urmak$ and smooth functions $v^k$ and $u^k$ that characterize the leading part of the expansion.
+The normalized difference $R^\eps$ contains asymptotically large parameters both in its dynamics and, for $\al > 2$, in its initial condition \eqref{eq:init_cond_R_eps}.
+The function $R^\eps$ can be represented as the sum of the following five terms: $R^\eps = r^\eps +\check r^\eps + \hat r^\eps + \widetilde r^\eps + \rho^\eps $, where the limit behaviour of each of these terms depends on whether $\alpha<2$, or $2<\alpha<4$, or $\alpha\geq 4$.
+We will show that \begin{itemize} \item The term $r^\eps$ contains a martingale with a large factor $\eps^{1-\al}$ if $\al < 2$ and $\eps^{-1}$ if $\al > 2$.
+This term converges to zero for $\al<2$ (Proposition \ref{prop:limit_ident_al<2}) and to $q^0$ for $\al > 2$ (Proposition \ref{prop:limit_ident_al>2}). \item $\check r^\eps$ appears only for $\al < 2$ and converges to $q^0$ (see Proposition~\ref{prop:weak_conv_al<2}). \item $\hat r^\eps$ exists only when $\al > 2$ and converges in a weak topology to zero. \item $ \widetilde r^\eps$ converges in a strong topology to zero. \item The last term $\rho^\eps$ is required if $\al > 2$.
+This term compensates asymptotically growing initial condition of $R^\eps$.
+We prove that it also converges to zero. \end{itemize} Let us emphasize that in this section the dimension $d$ plays no role and some terms in $\cE^\eps$ may be negligible depending on the value of $\al$.